-PERCENT Category Cumulative Prior Service With Active Forces 12 12 Active Duty For Training With Active Army 79 91 Individual Basically Trained by National Guard 8 99 Less Than 2 Years National Guard Training 1 100 a.
-Complete Basic Combat Training (BCT) in accordance with Army Training Program (ATP) 21-114.
+PERCENT Category Cumulative Prior Service With Active Forces 12 12 Active Duty For Training With Active Army 79 91 Individual Basically Trained by National Guard В 99 Less Than 2 Years National Guard Training 1 100 a Complete Basic Combat Training (BCT) in accordance with Army Training Program (ATP) 21-114.

-During the first half of training year 1966(1967, States were required to conduct a Basic Combat Training (BCT) program at home stations and AFT sites to insure that the large backlog of Guardsmen awaiting training spaces at Army Training Centers received meaningful training.
+During the first half of training year 1966/1967, States were required to conduct a Basic Combat Training (BCT) program at home stations and AFT sites to insure that the large backlog of Guardsmen awaiting training spaces at Army Training Centers received meaningful training.
 USCONARC developed guidance for this training along the following:

 b.
-Initiate Advanced Individual Training (AIT) in the Military Occupational Specialty (MOS) for which enlisted.

-c.
-Integrate individuals into Basic Unit Training (BUT) when, in the judgment of the unit commander, each recruit concerned has assimilated sufficient knowledge and skills to participate in unit training.
-As a result, the backlog which numbered 79,106 on 30.
-June 1966, was reduced to 5605 on 30 June 1967.
+Initiate Advanced Individual Training (AIT) in the Military c.
+Integrale individuals into Basic Unit Training (BUT) when, in the judgment of the unit commander, each recruit concerned has assimilated sufficient knowledge and skills to participate in unit training.
+As a result, the backlog which numbered 79,106 on 30 June 1966, was reduced to 5,605 on 30 June 1967,